arangodb/arangodb/CONTRIBUTING.md

     git clone --depth 1 --recurse-submodules --shallow-submodules --jobs 8 --branch v3.12.0 https://github.com/arangodb/arangodb

+On Windows, Git's automatic conversion to CRLF line endings needs to be disabled.
+Otherwise, [compiling](#building-the-binaries) in the Linux build container fails.
+You can use `git clone --config core.autocrlf=input ...` so that it only affects this working copy.

 ### Git Setup

 Setting up git for automatically merging certain automatically generated files